-Telematics is an emerging technology in passenger cars, which can record data, both within the car and remotely, including data related to location, acceleration, deceleration and travel speed.
-Telematics technology will likely allow the car to interpret data and indicate whether the driver needs to take action; for example, the car's on-board diagnostics may identify a fault, combine this with information about the car's location, and suggest through the infotainment unit that the driver should take the car to the nearest dealer for repairs.
-The ACCC understands that at present telematics is not widely used in passenger cars.
-However, this technology is becoming more prevalent in heavy vehicles and road freight, to the extent the National Transport Commission (NTC) has developed a framework for the use of telematics in these types of vehicles.
+Telematics is an emerging technology in passenger cars that can record data both within the car and remotely, including data related to location, acceleration, deceleration and travel speed.
+Telematics technology will likely allow the car to interpret data and indicate whether the driver needs to take action.
+For example, the car's on-board diagnostics may identify a fault, combine this with information about the car's location, and suggest through the infotainment unit that the driver should take the car to the nearest dealer for repairs.